bitcoin-api/bitcoin-api-full-stack/README.md

 **Set Up API Gateway HTTP API**

-For the Bitcoin-Api exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
+For the Bitcoin-API exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
 You can name it `bitcoin_api_exchange_api_staging` or `bitcoin_api_exchange_api`.

 And there go!!
-Your very own Bitcoin-Api API, exchange, and game platform!!!😃🤠🧐😎👁🎉🎊🥳
+Your very own Bitcoin-API API, exchange, and game platform!!!😃🤠🧐😎👁🎉🎊🥳

 #### Deploy API Demo Video

 Here is an example video of a live production API deployment.
-The website contents for [Bitcoin-Api.io](https://bitcoin-api.io) are retrieved using an [AWS Lambda](https://aws.amazon.com/lambda) function:
+The website contents for [Bitcoin-API.io](https://bitcoin-api.io) are retrieved using an [AWS Lambda](https://aws.amazon.com/lambda) function:

 <a href="https://www.youtube.com/watch?v=8FCWWAyXB8A">
     <img